agathoklisx/libved/README.md

  * Modes.

  * These are mostly like vim and which of course lack much of the rich feature set
  * of vim.
-That would require quite the double code i believe.
+That would require quite the double code i believe (actually much more
+ * than double).
  */

                 // FIRST DRAFT //